 With a population of just shy of six million, Singapore’s domestic market may market be small.
 But with a budget firmly geared towards leading the way in healthcare innovation and well-established finance and logistics sectors, the opportunities seem endless, says Dr Sebastian Bhakdi, Founder & CEO of cancer detection specialist, X-ZELL, which recently entered into a high-profile partnership with Singapore’s Diagnostics Development Hub.

-“Singapore is not only a highly efficient logistics hub – and with it the perfect springboard to patients across all of Asia – but also a premium manufacturing location with strong design and engineering capabilities, which is crucial for hardware-based businesses like X-ZELL,” he explains, also pointing to the availability of highly skilled IT and software talent.
+“Singapore is not only a highly efficient logistics hub – and with it the perfect springboard to patients across all of Asia – but also a premium manufacturing location with strong design and engineering capabilities, which is crucial for businesses like X-ZELL,” he explains, also pointing to the availability of highly skilled IT and software talent.

 He adds, “Despite a general penchant for innovation, especially with view to digitisation, many a Southeast Asian nation is still grappling with the notion of healthcare innovation.